BBC Radio Suffolk competition rules: Dolphin's Dart

-2. The competition will be played each day at any time during the Lesley Dolphin Show (Monday - Friday 13:00-16:00) as promoted on air (and except for public holidays and/or when editorial requirements lead to a change in schedule).
+2. The competition will be played each day at any time during the Lesley Dolphin Show (Monday - Friday 13:00-16:00) and also on her Sunday breakfast programme (Sunday 06:00-09:00) as promoted on air (and except for public holidays and/or when editorial requirements lead to a change in schedule).

 Standard geographic charges from landlines and mobiles will apply.

 No other method of entry will be accepted.
 Entrants under 16 years of age will need the permission of a parent or guardian to enter.
 Only one entry is allowed per listener per instance of the competition (per day).

 4. Entry is only open during the times announced on-air.
 Entries received outside these times will not be registered but calls will still be charged.
 The opening and closing times may change so please listen to announcements during the show.